 18. See the city from above

 The Metropolitan Government Building in Shinjuku is open to the public and offers the best free views of Tokyo, possibly even a view of Mt Fuji if it’s a clear day.
 It’s open from 9:30 am to 10 pm every day.

 19. See a massive robot

 Heck yes!
-Get your buns over to Odaiba and feast your eyes on the mega robot standing guard over the area.
-He’s pretty great, especially if you’re a transformers nerd like me.
+Get your buns over to Odaiba and feast your eyes on the Unicorn Gundam Statue standing guard over the area.
+He’s pretty great, especially if you’re a Transformers nerd like me.

-Head out to Odaiba using the monorail and visit the shopping mall next to Odaiba station.
+While you’re on Odaiba visit the shopping mall next to the Odaiba monorail station called Decks Tokyo Beach.
 If you go up to the second floor you’ll be met by a very cool souvenir shop packed full of fun, weird and affordable things.
-Keep going and you’ll come across a super cool old style arcade with loads of fun games that will remind you of a simpler time.
+Keep going and you’ll come across a super cool old-style arcade with loads of fun games that will remind you of a simpler time.

 There are many beautiful gardens in Tokyo and Gyoen National Garden in Shinjuku is one of them.
 The gardens are serene and have beautiful places to sit and have a picnic lunch, there are great photo opportunities too, especially of the NTT Docomo Tower.

 23. See the Tokyo Sky Tree

 Towering over Tokyo at 634m, it’s kind of hard to miss the world’s 3rd tallest tower.
 It’s easy to visit the Tokyo Sky Tree by train and there are beautiful gardens within close walking distance if your neck gets sore from staring up.
 You can also pay to visit the two observatory decks for a bird’s eye view of Tokyo.